Rasmus Bach

-Rasmus Bach (born 22 July 1995) is a Danish-Australian professional basketball player for the Logan Thunder of the NBL1 North.
+Rasmus Bach (born 22 July 1995) is a Danish-Australian former professional basketball player.
 Born in Denmark, Bach grew up in Australia and then attended high school in the United States.
 Between 2013 and 2018, he played college basketball for the Fort Lewis Skyhawks.
 He began his professional career in Denmark before joining the New Zealand Breakers of the Australian NBL in 2020.
+After a season with the Brisbane Bullets, he retired in 2023.
 Bach has represented the Denmark national team and holds an Australian passport.

 Early life and career

 Bach was born in Denmark.
 He moved to Australia at the age of two and lived there for over a decade.
 He played junior representative basketball for the Logan Thunder from 2005 to 2008 before moving to the United States as a twelve-year-old.

 Bach attended Anderson High School in Austin, Texas, where he played basketball for four seasons.
 He was named first team all-district and first team all-region as well as Academic all-state and all-district.

 In 2014, Bach returned to Australia and played a season in the Queensland Basketball League for the South West Metro Pirates.
 In 16 games, he averaged 13.1 points, 5.1 rebounds, 1.9 assists and 1.1 steals per game.